Single Process Color is the Throwback Hair Trend We're Thrilled to Welcome Back

-While balayaged beach hair (think Blake Lively or Carrie Bradshaw circa-movie sequel) has been all that and a bag of chips for the majority of the late 2010s, 2020 is kicking off the new decade with a throwback hair color trend: one-dimensional color.
-And it has us calling up the salon to cancel that hair painting sesh in favor of requesting select highlights be applied.
+Balayaged beach hair (think Blake Lively or Carrie Bradshaw circa-movie sequel) has been all that and a bag of chips for the majority of the late 2010s, but a choice in one dimensional color is more low maintenance than balayage, and results in a more put together look.
+It has us calling up the salon to cancel that hair painting sesh in favor of requesting select highlights be applied.
 For example, choosing to lighten up the strands that frame your face will bring sunny definition.

-For brunettes, that means every shade of brown hair color ever is fair game.
-If you’re naturally light brown, consider taking it a shade darker and richer for a little more impact.
-Once the single process color is applied, adding a gratuitous sprinkle of caramel brown hair color on the pieces that frame your face, known as the money pieces, and you’re set.
+For brunettes, that means every shade of brown is fair game.
+For naturally light brown, consider taking it a shade darker and richer for a little more impact.
+Once the single process color is applied, adding a gratuitous sprinkle of caramel brown hair color to the pieces that frame your face will bring extra dimension without too much drama.

-For blondes (natural and otherwise), it might mean adding a root smudge or shadow root to make it more wearable and low maintenance.
+For blondes (natural and otherwise), the option of adding a root smudge or shadow root will make the color more wearable and low maintenance.
 You get all of the brightness without having to go back to the salon once a month.